 In Normal.CarLight, you can see that output actions are used to turn lights on and off, while set actions are used to control the value of the count variable.
 You can also see that all guards are carefully defined to ensure that there is no nondeterminacy in the model.
-It is a convenient feature of Ptolemy II that modal models are checked (at run time) for nondeterminate behavior.
+It is a convenient feature of Ptolemy II that modal models are checked (at run time) for nondeterminate behavior.1

-At the top level (TrafficLight), when a transition is taken from normal to error or vice versa, the refinement of the destination mode is re-initialized.
-Thus, the state machines in Normal.CarLight, Normal.PedestrianLight, Error.CarLight, and Error.PedestrianLight will always start in their initial state (shown with a bold outline) when mode changes between normal and error occur.
+At the top level (TrafficLight), when a transition is taken from Normal to Error or vice versa, the refinement of the destination mode is re-initialized.
+Thus, the state machines in Normal.CarLight, Normal.PedestrianLight, Error.CarLight, and Error.PedestrianLight will always start in their initial state.
 In the Ptolemy II syntax, this fact is indicated by the hollow arrowheads on the transitions in TrafficLight.